QiufangMa/template-mechanism/draft-xxx-netmod-yang-config-template.md

 configuration template:
 : A chunk of reusable configuration data that could be applied to the configuration repeatedly, in order to simplify the delivery of network configuration and ensure the consistency of it.
-A configuration template can also be called "template" for short.
+A configuration template may also be called "template" or "YANG template" throughout this document.

-inherited template:
-: A configuration template that is applied in the configuration data tree.

-parent template:
-: A configuration template that is an inherited template.

 # Requirements {#requirements}

-This section describes the requirements that the Yang Templates solution must satisfy.
+This section describes the requirements that the YANG Templates solution must satisfy.
 These requirements were all discussed in the Interim Meetings, and a rough consensus was reached on each of them by the participants in the meetings.
-A general theme of the Yang Templates work is to come up with a "Minimal Viable Product" that is useful but not over-complicated.
+A general theme of the YANG Templates work is to come up with a "Minimal Viable Product" that is useful but not over-complicated.
 More advanced features could be considered as extensions in later drafts.

 ## Defining and Managing Templates

-Templates can be used with any Yang module.
+Templates can be used with any YANG module.
 They contain nodes of configuration data, and are stored persistently in the running datastore of the device.